 That can be done with a chamfer/deburr tool which you can pick up from Brownells or other reloading outlets.
 Once the brass is fired you won’t have to go through this process again.

-They have data both on Rainier and Berry’s, another popular brand.
-Proper case flare (Goldilocks style–not too big, not too small) and not-over crimping are critical, particularly with the .45 ACP.
-Once you get your loads dialed in you’ll find the plated bullets, particularly the 9 mm and 10 mm HP projectiles, can be incredibly accurate.
+Proper case flare and avoiding over crimping are critical.
+Once you get your loads dialed in you’ll find the plated bullets, particularly the 9mm and 10mm HP projectiles, can be incredibly accurate.

 The author is not responsible for mishaps of any kind, which might occur from the use of this data in developing your handloads.
 It is the user’s responsibility to follow safe handloading guidelines to develop safe ammunition.
 You use this data at your own risk.
 No responsibility for the use or safety in use of this data is assumed or implied.